deam91/deam91/README.md

 Software Developer
 ------------------

 I've been coding for 8 years.
 Started as a backend developer with Node.js and Django, explored frontend development with Angular around 5 years ago, and finally, found my passion as a mobile/multiplatform developer with Dart/Flutter, 3 years ago.
+AWS forever ;)

 * 🌍  I'm based in Havana City
 * 🖥️  See my portfolio at [deamdeveloper.de](http://deamdeveloper.de)